QingyuanZhangTony/Earthquake-Identification-And-Notification/README.md

 4. Updated flowchart to reflex latest code design. <br />

 ### 2024-05-07<b/> <br />
+Just found out that P waves are usually much more easier to be detected than S waves with higher accuracy and lower prediction time error.
 Added feature to set different threshold and tolerance values for P and S when filtering picking confidence and matching events. <br />
 Added spectrogram plotting for the matched events.
 Now the report shows waveform(with predicted and picked time marked) + prediction confidence(probability) + spectrogram.
 Example:  <br />
 <img src="misc/0507.png" width="550"><br />